altaga/Follow-my-paws/README.md

 # Follow my paws

+## Introduction

 <img src="https://i.ibb.co/pwwW5qs/FMP.png" width="500">

-If you have a dog, cat or any pet that needs to go into a kennel when travelling and be left in the hands of parcel services, you know how stressfull and problematic it is for your precious friends.
+If you have a dog, cat or any pet that needs to go into a kennel when travelling, and be left in the hands of parcel services, you know how stressfull and problematic it is for your precious friends.

 The main problem thus is: The horrid care pets get when they are transported in parcel services.

 Sometimes we need to send pets with parcel services.
 How can we be sure they're fine at all times?
 Take into consideration how baggage is treated.

 Always use technology to improve the world, if you are a black hat or gray hat hacker please abstain at this point ......... or at least leave your star to make me feel less guilty XP.